-All plaintiff law firms use some version of a litigation management system—from the crude (messy piles on a partner’s desk) to the sophisticated (documents in the palm of your hand).
+All plaintiff law firms use some version of a litigation matter tracking software—from the crude (messy piles on a partner’s desk) to the sophisticated (documents in the palm of your hand).

 Litigation management software is the logistics of the law firm; it helps to manage and track every stage of litigation from client intake software to discovery, trial to settlement.
 It allows you to record intake, track events, manage documents, tasks and reports all in one place so your firm can process cases efficiently, saving time and money.